 Immediate Priorities: Your CCPA Compliance Checklist

-What are some primary steps organizations must take to ensure they remain CCPA complaint?
+What primary steps must organizations take to ensure they remain CCPA compliant?

 - Reevaluate whether you are “selling” personal information.